Simon-1999/SmartGrid/README.md

   - **/code/classes**: contains the three representation classes of the SmartGrid district
   - **/code/visualization**: contains code for plotting and writing output
 - **/data**: contains data folders for the districts
-- **/main.py**: code to run the full program in an interactive way, with a possibility to choose which algorithm to use.
+- **/main.py**: code to run the full program in an interactive way by launching the interface.
+- **/interface.py**: this class provides an interactive environment for the user to choose district properties and algorithms to run

 ## Authors
 [Simon van Eeden](mailto:simonveeden@hotmail.com)